 Lamb Kebabs with Pomegranate Molasses and Mint Dipping Sauce

-You’ve used ground beef, ground turkey, ground chicken, but have you used ground lamb?
+When making Moroccan meals, it’s usually ground beef, ground turkey, ground chicken, but have you used ground lamb?
 It has a great consistency that’s perfect for kebabs.
 Just enough fat to keep the meat from drying out and it takes on a good flavor.
 You can make these ahead of time and leave them in the refrigerator to marinate, then just grill them up outside or on the stove.
 These also are great heated up for a simple Moroccan lunch.
 Whisk up the dipping sauces and you’ve got an amazing main dish!

 Slow Cooker Beef and Green Bean Tajine

 Do you use your slow cooker?
-This easy Moroccan recipe for beef and green bean tajine puts it to work.
+This easy Moroccan dish for beef and green bean tajine puts it to work.
 Drop in all of the ingredients before you head off for the day and when you return you’ll be ready to sit down to a warm meal!
 Fresh or frozen green beans can be used – or swap them out for a different vegetable (just keep in mind cooking time may need to be adjusted if you do).

 Roasted Moroccan Rack of Lamb